The South American MicroBiome Archive (saMBA)

 Plans for future developments

-Below I share some ideas I’d like to implement to improve saMBA and to make it a useful resource for the entire community in the long run.
+Below I share some ideas to expand saMBA.
 I made this public to keep the users informed and to invite people interested in contributing in any of these points to reach out.

 - Build an R package to facilitate the download of the outputs in Zenodo